 - Swimming costume or trunks

 - Goggles (if required)

-For specific activity electives, please consider that they may require the following items:
+For specific Academies, we recommend they bring the following items:

 - Riding boots or shoes with a minimum 1 inch heel